Steam Logo

 When did Steam change its logo?

-The last change to the Steam logo was on August 15, 2014, but the new version did not appear on the site until 2016.
-And by 2018, a blue circle with a gradient and a white crank mechanism detail began to be used as a client icon.
-At the same time, the previous version of the emblem, created in 2002, has not disappeared anywhere – it is still an element of the visual identity of the platform.
+The last change to the logo was on August 15, 2014, but it didn’t appear on the site until 2016.
+By 2018, the brand started using a blue circle with a gradient and a white crank mechanism detail as a client icon.
+The previous version of the emblem from 2002 is still part of the platform’s visual identity.